TEALSK12/introduction-to-computer-science/lab_11.md

 >![pen down]()

->6.2) Does the *turn* block change the sprite’s x and/or y position?
+>6.2) Does the *turn* block change the sprite's x and/or y position?
 >___
 >6.3) Using these blocks, draw a square.
 Write the code (blocks) you used below:
 <br />